Last Updated on88

 Shah Jahan, who had built the Taj Mahal mausoleum for his beloved wife Mumtaz, could only see this view of the Taj every day from his palace in the fort, until his death 8 years later.
 He was then buried with his wife in the Taj.

-I hope you have enjoyed this post.
+I hope you have enjoyed my post on the Agra Red Fort.
 What are your thoughts on the fortress?
 Have you been?
 Please leave a comment below.